dzikoysk/reposilite/reposilite-site/docs/reverse-proxy.md

 Reposilite uses websocket connection to provide remote CLI functionality.
 Proxing such a connection through services like [Nginx](https://www.nginx.com/) or [Apache](https://httpd.apache.org/) requires additional configuration.

 Related GitHub Issue: [#346](https://github.com/dzikoysk/reposilite/issues/346)

 ## Nginx
+Note: You can also use Nginx with SSL on [this page](reverse-proxy-ssl)

 ```conf
 map $http_upgrade $connection_upgrade {